rownwe/automation-best-practices-java/README.md

 code and do so much more.
 Together, we are creating stronger economies and more equitable societies—ultimately realizing the true potential of democracy through diversity and inclusion.

-👉 &nbsp;While the event is free, Sauce Labs encourages all attendees to [donate to Black Girls Code](https://www.gofundme.com/f/testing-for-good-workshop-black-girls-code).
+👉 While the event is free, Sauce Labs encourages all attendees to [donate to Black Girls Code](https://www.gofundme.com/f/testing-for-good-workshop-black-girls-code).
 Sauce Labs Office of Inclusion & Sustainability will match donations up to $2500.